roscale/zenith/README.md

 # Zenith

-A Wayland compositor that uses Flutter for rendering.
+A wlroots-based Wayland compositor that uses Flutter for rendering.

 ![Vsync test](screenshots/vsync.png)